16+ Years Experience in PCB Manufacturing

 During controlled impedance PCB engineering and production, we will add test bar in very panel of the circuit board.
 In the test bar, all the PCB trace impedance will be exist.
 So we can test the impedance traces on these controlled impedance bars.

-The lead time for Impedance Control PCB manufacturing depends on various factors, including the complexity and size of the project, how many layers are needed, and the materials used.
+The lead time for Impedance Control PCB manufacturing is similar to standard PCBs.
+Still, the exact lead time depends on various factors, including the complexity and size of the project, how many layers are needed, and the materials used.

 Yes, we can produce controlled impedance PCBs with 3% impedance tolerance.